SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/howto/register-idp.md

 Primary domain registration is complete!

 After registering the IDP, existing password users have to sign in once to SuperOffice, to [complete the transition][3] from password to IDP for their accounts.
+New users added will be able to log in directly.
+Do note "Send welcome emails to new users" is 'on' by default.
+The administrator can choose whether or not new users shall receive a welcome email with sign-in info when their account is created.
+Read more here: [send welcome emails][6].

 ## Register additional domains